haimkastner/castnet-blog/contents/en/blog/units-in-system.md

 Unfortunately, this process is prone to errors, and mistakes are all too common.

-To address this issue, a classic approach is to improve variable naming conventions, include helpful comments, and thoroughly document APIs.
+To address this issue, a classic approach is to improve variable naming conventions, add helpful comments, and make sure to well document the APIs.

 Although these solutions can be helpful, they are not infallible.
 Even experienced developers can miss important details and misunderstand differences between units, such as the distinction between miles and nautical miles.